aswen/vim-workshop/README.md

 ## Intro

 We (that is Alexander Swen and [Joël Stemmer][Joel]) created this workshop to help our coding colleagues at [Nedap][nedap] to become more productive using Vim.
 This repo contains my continuated version of the original work we did at Nedap.
 It's a fork of [Nedap's Vim workshop repo][nedap_vim_workshop].
+It is my experience that it takes about three hours to give this workshop and I have good experiences with about 12 people in a classroom setting.
+You need every participant to have a workstation that has vim installed and a clone of this repo.

 [Joel]: https://github.com/jstemmer "Joël Stemmer"
 [nedap]: http://www.nedap.com/ "Nedap"